-In 2015, world leaders gathered at the UN and adopted 17 Sustainable Development Goals (SDGs) to end poverty, promote prosperity, ensure well-being for all, and protect the planet.
-Within the 17 goals there are 169 targets and indicators to guide action.
+In 2015, the UN gathered world leaders and adopted 17 Sustainable Development Goals (SDGs) to end poverty, promote prosperity, ensure well-being for all, and protect the planet.
+Within the 17 global goals there are 169 targets and indicators to guide action.
 UN member states are expected to align their agendas and political policies with the SDGs.
-The SDGs came into force1 January 2016 and the deadline for achieving them is 2030.
+The SDGs came into force 1 January 2016 and the deadline for achieving them is 2030.

 Goal 7 is to “Ensure access to affordable, reliable, sustainable, and modern energy for all.”
 Target 7.2 specifically says: “By 2030, increase substantially the share of renewable energy in the global energy mix.”

-To meet SDG 7 ECOHZ can document the origin of your energy consumption globally with Guarantees of Origin in Europe, RECs in North America and I-RECs in a select and growing number of countries in Asia, Africa and Latin America.
+To meet SDG 7 companies can purchase renewable energy documented with Guarantees of Origin in Europe, RECs in North America and I-RECs in a select and growing number of countries in Asia, Africa, the Middle East and Latin America.

 Companies can also create renewable energy while consuming renewable energy with GO2 .
 This product enables you to produce more energy than you use.

 Edie.net has published an SDG Spotlight on SDG 7 with more information about business benefits and strategies to achieve the goal.